Kirsten Cromie

 Profile

-In October 2020 I was awarded the Emma and Leslie Reid University Scholarship to fund a series of research relating to the prevention of heart disease and cardiometabolic risk factors amongst long-term childhood and young adult cancer survivors, using cancer registration data linked to administrative electronic healthcare data.
+In October 2020, I was awarded the Emma and Leslie Reid University Scholarship to fund a series of research relating to the prevention of heart disease amongst long-term childhood and young adult cancer survivors.
+Work undertaken for fufilment of my PhD used cancer registration data linked to regional and National administrative electronic healthcare datasets, including Hospital Epidode Statistics and longitudinal clinical data on blood biomarkers.

 Prior to joining the University of Leeds I obtained my undergraduate degree (BSc) in Biological Sciences at The University of Liverpool.
 I graduated with a first class degree in July 2018 before obtaining a Masters of Research (MRes) degree in Epidemiology at Newcastle University (Distinction).
 My research during this time focused on exploiting data from a large prospective cohort of over 60’s, to enhance understanding of the associations between visceral obesity and cardiometabolic risk factors.